bump cmake requirement for 5.0

 add_library(name OBJECT ...).
 Basically it creates a virtual library that can be referred to elsewhere in the build system.
 I'm keen for anything that offers the possibility of more CMake modularity.

-#4 Updated by Mark Abraham almost 7 years ago
+#4 Updated by Mark Abraham about 7 years ago

 In fact, I think we need the object libraries, because we need to be able to compile test binaries that are linked against both libgromacs and things like the gmx and mdrun code that does not live in libgromacs.
 Repeatedly specifying the source files means they get recompiled for each executable target, and that is not acceptable.
 Constructing mini-libraries for those files is workable, but might pollute the top-level make namespace with targets we do not want to build, and would be a pain to work out how to pass both source files and library targets to cmake helper functions like gmx_add_unit_test (but you can use source files and object libraries with add_executable()!).